Ryuk-me/Google-Meet-Attender-LNMEE/README.md

 ---

 ### Clone this repo
-If git is not installed then install git from here [Click here to Download](https://git-scm.com/downloads) then run below command.
+If git is not installed then install git from here [Click here to Download Git](https://git-scm.com/downloads) then run below command.

 ```sh
 $ git clone https://github.com/Ryuk-me/Google-Meet-Attender-LNMEE